esa/nanosat-mo-framework/sdk/README.md

 # NanoSat MO Framework SDK
 The SDK contains a set of tools and example projects in order to facilitate quicker development of applications by the framework users.

+The SDK depends on the NMF Mission - Software Simulator.

 ## SDK content

 ### Tools